Stumblinbear/agui/README.md

     pub layout: Ref<Layout>,
 }

-impl WidgetImpl for MyWidget {
+impl WidgetBuilder for MyWidget {
     // Widgets can return nothing, one or more children, or an error.
 BuildResult is the enum we use to cover those possibilities. fn build(&self, ctx: &WidgetContext) -> BuildResult {
         // `ctx.set_layout` is what we use to define this widget's layout parameters.